RPGroup-PBoC/human_impacts/docs/agriculture/section_02b_livestock_by_the_numbers.md

 standard deviation of the 2010-2018 measurements.](figures/chicken_production_estimate.pdf){#fig:chicken_estimate}

 #### Cattle
+With the population of chickens accounted for, we now turn our focus towards the next abundant member of livestock -- cattle.
+Like chicken, cattle are responsible for two major components of our typical human diet, dairy and beef.
+The former includes milk which can be transformed into a variety of different foods such as cheese, butter, and curds, all of which make up $\approx$ 10\% of daily calories or $\approx$ 200 kcal.
+As everything begins as milk, we will attempt to estimate the total mass of cow milk produced annually.

+Full-fat milk has a relatively low caloric density of $\approx$ 0.5 kcal$\cdot$g^{-1}$ ( @muehlhoff2013, pp. 107).
+Thus, with $\approx$ 200 kcal$\cdot$day$^{-1}$, around $\approx$ 200 g of milk need to be consumed per person per day.
+It therefore follows that $\approx 10^{12}$ kg of milk are consumed globally per year.
+Similarly to our estimates for chicken product, our estimate for milk production is within a factor of a few from the measured yearly production of $\approx 6\cdot10^11$ kg$\cdot$year$^{-1}$ [@Fig:cattle_estimate (A)].

+Beef, like milk, also constitutes $\approx$ 10\% of daily calories in our archetypal diet.
+However, beef is significantly more calorie dense than milk with caloric density of $\approx$ 3 kcal$\cdot$g$^{-1}$.
+Thus, to intake
+$\approx$ 200 kcal$\cdot$day$^{-1}$, our typical human has to consume on the order of 65 g of beef.
+As outlined in @Fig:cattle_estimate (A), expanding this to the $\approx 7 \cdot 10^{9}$ people on the planet results in $\sim 10^11$ kg or $\sim$ 100 Mt a year.
+This estimate is within a factor of a few of the FAO measurement of $\approx$ 60 Mt$\cdot$year$^{-1}$.

+How many cattle does it take to yield this amount of milk and beef?
+Like chicken, cattle come in two varieties with dairy cattle producing milk and beef cattle producing, well, beef.
+As each variety has been intensively bread to prioritize milk or beef production, there is effectively zero overlap between the producing populations.
+The exception is that dairy cattle, when exhausted of their milk producing capacity, will be slaughtered for low-quality beef products or high-protein feed for other livestock.
+For simplicity, we will assume that the contribution of dairy cattle to yearly beef production is negligible.

+Dairy cattle are remarkable in their ability to produce milk.
+In industrial settings, a high-yield dairy cow can produce around 30 L of milk per day or
+$\approx$ 30 kg.
+This is produced over a maximum of $\approx$ 10 months with at least 60-days of a rest period before lactation can resume.
+Thus, over a
+$\approx$ 300 day lactation season, a single cow can produce $\approx 10^4$ kg of milk ( @bello2012 Figure 1) -- an order of magnitude above what is typically produced in non-industrial conditions [@bello2012].
+With $\approx$ 10$^{12}$ kg milk $\cdot$year$^{-1}$, on the order of 10$^8$ dairy cattle are needed per year, a value within  a factor of a few of the FAO measurement of $3 \cdot 10^8$.

+What about for beef?
+Beef cattle have been bred to be enormous, with the typical angus beef cattle being on the order of $\approx$ 500 - 1000 kg.
+This so-called "on-the-hoof" mass does not completely edible.
+After slaughter, the carcass is stripped of non-edible components resulting in a net edible mass of $\approx$ 200 kg of beef per cow [@foodsafetydivision].
+Therefore $\approx 5\cdot 10^8$ beef cattle are processed each year for beef, within a factor of two from the FAO measurement of $\approx 3 \cdot 10^8$.

+In total, $\approx$ 700 Mt of beef product is produced globally using $\approx$ 550 million cattle.
+In contrast to the utilized chicken population, this number is a factor of $\approx$ 3 *below* the FAO reported number for the standing cattle population.
+This again is due to the matter of lifespan.
+Cattle, whether beef or dairy, have a life span on the order of $\approx$ 2 - 3 years from birth to culling.
+Thus, between 2 and 3 times the global processed population will need to be reared per year to meet demand, meaning the standing population can be approximated as
+$$
+N_\text{cattle}^\text{standing pop.} \approx \frac{5.5 \cdot
+10^8\,\text{cattle}}{\text{year}}\cdot 3\,\text{year} \approx 1.5 \cdot
+10^9\text{cattle},
+$${#eq:cattle_standing_pop}

+which is inline with the $\approx 2 \cdot 10^8$ cattle under global agricultural maintenance as reported by the FAO, shown in @Fig:standing_pop.

 ![**Sizing up global mass of consumed cow product and processed population.** (A) Estimate for the amount of milk (top panel) and beef (bottom panel) consumed per year.
 The daily